Tpichardo/azure-network-protocols/README.md

 Pertually ping the Linux VM, and use NSGs to deny ICMP traffic to the Linux VM:

 1. Let's perpetually ping the Linux VM with `ping -t 10.0.0.5`.
 This will send a continuous ping to the Linux VM until we decide to stop it.
 2. In your Azure portal, go to the Linux VM's network security group, and set a rule to deny ICMP traffic.
 Once this is done, our echo request will begin to time out as we will stop receiving echo replies from the Linux VM.
-You can also see this by observing the ICMP traffic on Wireshark.
+You can also see this by observing the ICMP traffic on Wireshark.<br>
    <img src="https://i.imgur.com/mOaDU5w.png" height="80%" width="80%" alt=""/>
    <img src="https://i.imgur.com/JfPk36p.png" height="80%" width="80%" alt=""/><br>